Travel guide

 Travel eSIMs for Taiwan rely on the three major networks in the country: Chunghwa Telecom, Taiwan Mobile, and FarEasTone.
 They cover almost the entire island with very stable 4G and 5G in large cities, so the connection is excellent.

-Chunghwa Telecom is the historical operator and has the best coverage in rural and mountainous areas, ideal if you are going to explore the east coast or the interior.
+Chunghwa Telecom is the historical operator and the one with the best reach in rural and mountainous areas, ideal if you are going to explore the east coast or the interior.
 Taiwan Mobile and FarEasTone offer very high speeds in urban centers such as Taipei, Taichung, Tainan, and Kaohsiung.
-The good news is that, on such a dense and technological island, 4G and 5G are everywhere: airport, Taipei Metro (even underground), high-speed trains, and most tourist towns.
+The good news is that, in such a dense and technological island, 4G and 5G are everywhere: at the airport, on the Taipei Metro (even underground), on high-speed trains, and in most tourist towns.

 Taiwan is one of the best-connected countries in Asia: urban 5G works smoothly, and 4G reaches mountain trails like those in Taroko.
 Still, in deep gorges or tunnels, the signal may drop occasionally.